Enrolments

 Preschool has a limited supply of spare clothes so please ensure your child has their own in their bag.

-Preschool T-shirts and sweat shirts are also available for purchase from the office.
+Preschool hats, T-shirts and sweat shirts are always available for purchase from the office.

 Be aware of things that may unsettle your child.
 For example, changes in our preschool routine can distress some children who would normally settle without difficulty.
 Changes at home can have a variety of effects on children.
 Some changes may include a new baby, moving house, renovations to your house, parental stress etc. We find that the end of the year can unsettle children who have had no previous settling problems.
 This can be due to a child’s fear of ‘big school’ or the added pressures that families feel around Christmas time.
 Letting an educator know of any changes to your home life can help us to be extra aware of any differences in your child and may assist us in understanding any behaviour changes.
 We have resources/handouts, which may help you with any areas your child may be worried about.

 Educators are always happy to discuss your child with you.
-In fairness to the other children and in lengthy or confidential matters we ask that you make an appointment with the educator so that the matters are given the attention they deserve.
+In fairness to the other children if lengthy or confidential matters ,we ask that you make an appointment with the educator so that the matters are given the attention they deserve.

 Waitlist Form